 California Penal Code § 261.5 – Statutory Rape

-According to the KCLG, statutory rape in California is defined as engaging in sexual intercourse with a person under the age of eighteen, where the victim cannot be the perpetrator's spouse [2].
-The punishment for statutory rape varies based on the age difference between the parties.
+The KCLG defines statutory rape in California as sex with a person under 18, who cannot be the perpetrator's spouse [2].
+The punishment for statutory rape varies based on the age difference between the parties to sexual activity.

 This makes Statutory Rape a “wobbler" crime; the prosecution can charge you with a Misdemeanor or a Felony, depending on the unique facts of your case - John D. From KCLG stated.

-For instance, if the perpetrator is eighteen and the other person is within two years of their age, they could face up to six months in a county jail, hefty fines, or both.
-However, if the perpetrator is over twenty-one and the other person is under sixteen, the penalties increase to up to four years in state prison and fines exceeding $25,000.
+For example, if the offender is eighteen years younger and the other person is within two years of that age, they might get up to six months in county jail, large fines, or both.
+If the perpetrator is over twenty-one and the other person is under sixteen, penalties rise.
+They can face up to four years in state prison and fines over $25,000.

 Also Read: Is it Illegal for 2 Minors to Have Sex?